2020PB/police-brutality/reports/California.md

 ### Officer strikes peaceful crowd with baton, police then fire riot rounds | (Believed to be) June 2nd

-Footage shows police near a group of protestors.
-One officer walks across the line of protestors, shoving many of them with his baton.
+Footage shows police near a group of protesters.
+One officer walks across the line of protesters, shoving many of them with his baton.
 Another officer then shoves an individual in a wheelchair.
 A third officer then grabs the wheelchair and pushes that individual away, back behind the police line.

-Protestors become agitated and police begin firing riot rounds.
+Protesters become agitated and police begin firing riot rounds.

 After 50 seconds, footage cuts to various other incidents.